ZerBea/hcxdumptool/README.md

 * hcxdumptool is able to capture handshakes from non-connected clients.
 (Only one single M2 from the client is required.
 Use hcxpcapngtool to convert them to a format Hashcat or JtR understands.)

 * hcxdumptool is able to capture handshakes from 5/6GHz clients on 2.4GHz.
 (Only one single M2 from the client is required.
-Use hcxpcapngtool to to a format Hashcat or JtR understand)
+Use hcxpcapngtool to to a format Hashcat or JtR understands.)

 * hcxdumptool is able to capture passwords from the WLAN traffic.
 (Use hcxpcapngtool -R to save them to file, or together with networknames [-E].)